 Jeremy holds a doctorate in psychology from the University of Texas at Austin, where he held a National Science Foundation Graduate Research Fellowship.
 He is a member of the Mars Hill Audio, Front Porch Republic, and Catholic Phoenix boards of directors.

-C. Boyden Gray is the former Ambassador to the European Union and former Special Envoy for Eurasian Energy Diplomacy.
-He also served as White House Counsel in the administration of President George H.W.
-Bush.
+C. Boyden Gray, of the District of Columbia, is the former Ambassador to the European Union (2006-2007) and former Special Envoy for Eurasian Energy Diplomacy (2008-2009).
+He also served as former Special Envoy for European Union Affairs (2008-2009) and as White House Counsel in the administration of President George H.W.
+Bush (1989-1993).

 Howard Ahmanson, Jr. is a philanthropist living in Orange County, California.

-Scott McConnell co-founded The American Conservative in 2002 and served as its founding editor.
-A former editorial page editor of The New York Post, McConnell continues to write on immigration and American foreign policy.
-He holds a Ph.D. in history from Columbia.
+Scott McConnell co-founded The American Conservative in 2002, where he has held the positions of executive editor and editor, and where he is currently a founding editor.
+A former editorial page editor of the New York Post, McConnell continues to write on politics and American foreign policy.

-George O’Neill is a philanthropist living in Lake Wales, Florida.
+George O’Neill, Jr. is an artist living in Lake Wales, Florida.